Chemo leaves behind cancer April 30, 2008 07:24am

 unchanged or even dropped slightly, the researchers said.

-"The tumour shrank dramatically," said Jenny Chang, associate
+"The tumour shrank dramatically,

 professor of medicine and medical director of the BCM Breast Care